starknet-edu/starknetbook/src/ch02-09-02-erc20-apibara.md

 <img alt="ERC20 Apibara Main" src="img/ch02-apibara-erc20-main.png" class="center" style="width: 100%;" />

-# ERC-20 UI with Apibara-react and StarknetKit
+# ERC-20 UI with Starknet-react and StarknetKit

-In this section, we will be exploring how to build a web3 application with [Apibara](https://github.com/apibara/starknet-react) react library, [StarknetKit](https://www.starknetkit.com/docs/getting-started), and an ERC-20 smart contract written in the [Cairo](https://book.cairo-lang.org/title-page.html) language.
-This tutorial is similar to [ERC-20 UI](ch02-10-01-erc20-ui.md) tutorial but with the addition of utilizing Apibara-react, StarknetKit and up to date versions of the tools and libraries.
+In this section, we will be exploring how to build a web3 application with [Starknet-react](https://github.com/Starknet/starknet-react) react library, [StarknetKit](https://www.starknetkit.com/docs/getting-started), and an ERC-20 smart contract written in the [Cairo](https://book.cairo-lang.org/title-page.html) language.
+This tutorial is similar to [ERC-20 UI](ch02-10-01-erc20-ui.md) tutorial but with the addition of utilizing Starknet-react, StarknetKit and up to date versions of the tools and libraries.

 ## Prerequisites